bernard357/green-button/docs/setup.md

 ## What's next?

 Now that the overall transmission chain is working, you may check [the configuration page](configuration.md) and adapt the behaviour of buttons to your specific needs.

+If something goes wrong for some reason, then [the frequently questions page](questions.md) may help you to troubleshoot the issue and fix it.